Queen's Own Rifles of Canada: The Queen's Own Rifles of Canada Regimental Museum and Archives

-The Queen's Own Rifles of Canada Regimental Museum and Archives is located on the third floor of the historic Casa Loma château in Toronto.
-Sir Henry Pellatt, who built Casa Loma, was an ardent supporter of the Regiment, and was knighted in 1905 for his service with the unit.
+The Queen's Own Rifles of Canada Regimental Museum and Archives is on the third floor of the historic Casa Loma château in Toronto.
+Sir Henry Pellatt, who built Casa Loma, was an ardent supporter of the regiment, and was knighted in 1905 for his service with the unit.

 Three non-functioning firearms – a Sten submachine gun, Bren light machine gun and a Bock bolt-action rifle – were stolen during a 2008 break-in.
 They were later recovered and returned.
 Two suspects were arrested after police used DNA analysis, fingerprints, and tips from the public to identify them.

 Regimental church

 St. Paul's, Bloor Street, Anglican Church in Toronto has been the regimental church of the QOR since 1910.
 It is located at 227 Bloor Street between Church Street and Ted Rogers Way (which connects to Jarvis Street which is further south).